natalied0uglas/TheOatsOath/_recipes/oat-standing-coco-balls.md

 order: 4
 layout: recipe
 ---
+Learning to combine Health with Cravings is a true game-changer when it comes to a balanced diet!
+This protein and oat-based snack will garuntee your sweet-tooth to be satisfied and regret-FREE.

+*Servings:* 1-2 portions (approx. 10 balls)

+*Total Prep Time:* 7mins

+*Total Time:* 2hrs (reccomended to be prepped overnight)

 * 29 grams (average: 1 scoop) White Chocolate/Coco Protein Powder
 * 1 Cup Organic Oats